 Record-keeping is a matter for each agency, and there is no uniform digitising of records.
 An individual's records may be scattered among different institutions, government agencies and district health boards.
 Poor record-keeping has also sometimes made it difficult for survivors to get records.
-Patrick Stevens described how difficult it was to get records from the relevant district health board because his name had been spelt wrongly and his birthdate incorrectly recorded by medical staff when he was a child.257 retention of records as well as claimants' access to them.
+Patrick Stevens described how difficult it was to get records from the relevant district health board because his name had been spelt wrongly and his birthdate incorrectly recorded by medical staff when he was a child.257

+There is a need to address the creation, maintenance and retention of records as well as claimants' access to them.
 The absence of records and difficulty in obtaining information is an issue both for individual claimants and for anyone trying to get a better picture of abuse in care.